 8 Types of Financial Predators

 Con artists come in many forms and are as old as when humans first learned to speak.
-Some modern-day cons including using a relationship or the promise of a relationship to borrow money, selling a business service such as a roof with no intention of delivering, and raising money for “an investment” that is actually just the con artist’s personal bank account.
+Some modern-day cons include using a relationship or the promise of a relationship to borrow money, selling a business service such as a roof with no intention of delivering, and raising money for “an investment” that is actually just the con artist’s personal bank account.
 Con artists are often smart about hiding their true identity, so they can “love ‘em and leave ‘em”.

 Guardian Deceivers are people who play an official role in someone’s life and use that position of authority to steal.
 For example, in one case, the grandparents had set up a trust fund for their grandson’s education.
 The father made draws on the fund for “education” but used the money for his own enjoyment.
-Eventually the $100,000 trust was reduced to $5,000.
+Eventually, the $100,000 trust was reduced to $5,000.

 These are non-family members who have a position of influence and sometimes near-total-power over the victim because they take care of them.
 Whether sick, injured, or old, anyone can end up dependent on someone who is non-family, even in a professional environment such as a hospital or senior living home.
 Caretaker Deceivers are more likely to use murder as a method than most of the other types.
-They also rewrite wills, steal jewelry and other assets, and take advantage of someone’s weakness or near death situation.
+They also rewrite wills, steal jewelry and other assets, and take advantage of someone’s weakness or near-death situation.

 FAMILY MEMBER CLASS 1

 Family members can be financial predators as well.
 Class 1 is the most dangerous.
 They are willing to use any means available to gain control of assets.
-For example, one 45 year-old man in Colorado murdered his grandparents to gain control of the family ranch.
+For example, one 45-year-old man in Colorado murdered his grandparents to gain control of the family ranch.
 Police detectives figured out what he did and arrested him.
 So it didn’t work.
 But how many times does it work and we just never know?

 FAMILY MEMBER CLASS 2